Anacondas: The Hunt for the Blood Orchid: Plot

 A team of researchers funded by New York pharmaceutical firm Wexel Hall, including Gordon Mitchell, Dr. Jack Byron, Sam Rogers, Gail Stern, Cole Burris, and Dr. Ben Douglas, leave for a jungle in Borneo to search for a flower called Perrinnia immortalis--"the Blood Orchid"—that they believe contains a fountain of youth.
 Jack convinces guide Captain Bill Johnson and his partner Tran Wu to take an unsafe path despite their misgivings.
 At one point, Gail falls into the water, loses her phone, and is attacked by a crocodile before Bill rescues her.
 Their boat goes over a waterfall and breaks apart.
-A giant anaconda emerges from the water and swallows Ben.
+They call Bill's friend, John Livingston, who lives on the river, to rendezvous with them and pick them up in his boat.
+While crossing a flooded field, a giant anaconda emerges from the water and swallows Ben.
 The rest of the team reaches the shore.
 Bill assures them that it is the largest snake he has ever seen and that it should take weeks for it to grow hungry again.
 However, most of the team demands that the expedition be called off.
-They call Bill's friend, John Livingston, who lives on the river, to join them, but they find Livingston attacked and his boat wrecked.
+Upon making to the meeting point, they find Livingston's boat wrecked and his body in the forest, with evidence he was attacked and killed by another anaconda.

-They find a small native village, a disemboweled anaconda, a pair of human legs hanging out of the snake's abdomen, and an orchid remaining.
-The orchids are a part of the food chain, and these snakes grow over unusually long lives.
+They find an abandoned native village, as well a disemboweled anaconda with the corpse of a native in its stomach.
+Bill theorizes that the multiple anacondas in the area are due to a nearby female in heat.
+Several carvings show the anacondas eating the blood orchid.
+The researchers suspect the orchids are a part of the food chain, and these snakes are larger because they are living longer.
 Jack realizes the orchids must be nearby, while Gail contends that the orchids may not work on humans.
-Jack still wants to find the flowers, but the others rebel and build an escape raft to leave the jungle.
+Jack still wants to find the flowers, but the others overrule him and build an escape raft to leave the jungle.

 Gordon discovers that Jack has hidden Livingston's radio and gun.
 The now-psychopathic Jack fails to convince him to continue with the expedition, so he paralyzes Gordon using a previously collected spider to stop him from informing the others.
 Jack joins the others at the raft, but Sam is suspicious and discovers Gordon and the spider bite.
-An anaconda swallows Gordon alive as she informs the others, who arrive as it finishes.
-Bill sets the building on fire but notices the snake has escaped.
+An anaconda swallows Gordon alive as she informs the others, who arrive too late to save him.
+Bill sets the building on fire in an attempt to kill the snake but it flees.
 Jack, left alone, steals the raft.